Easy Vegan Meals for One

 Whether you have a panini press or just a skillet, the creativity for plant-based sandwiches is endless.
 From souped-up grilled cheese and Italian sausage pressed delights to vegan reubens and chick’n parm English muffins, it seems we never repeat a sandwich…and every time it is undoubtedly a delicious mess!

-Here are a few vegan sandwich ideas and ingredients:
+Here are a few of our favorite vegan sandwich ideas:

 Grilled Cheese